kuworking/kuworking-themes-workspace/themes/kuworking-theme-one/README.md

 And explore your site at `http://localhost:8000`

-## Relation between the theme and the starter
+## 🤝 Relation between the theme and the starter

-The theme, which is consumed by the starter, is the responsible of all the logic of the website
+- The theme, which is consumed by this starter, is the responsible of all the logic of the website

-The starter stores all the content of the site (pages, posts, images, ...)
+- This starter stores all the content of the site (pages, posts, images, ...)

 And as usual, the starter has the capacity to shadow any file of the theme to modify it at will

-## Posts and Post images
+## 🎬 Posts and Post images

 - Posts are stored in `./content/posts` and have the structure `2019.10.05.my-first-post.mdx`
-- The first _date_ part is necessary and is useful to sort files by date in the file explorer
+- The first _date_ part is necessary and is useful to sort files by date in a file explorer
 - The post image is stored in `./content/posts/images` and has the structure of `my-first-post.jpg`, this is, the same name than the post except the _date_ part

-## How to add a post?
+## 🏗️ How to add a post?

-The easiest way is to modify or copy-paste the post example and follow its structure
+The easiest way is to modify or copy-paste any example post present in this starter and follow its structure

 The structure is like this